HamoudAlhazmi/EmotionPrediction/README.md

 ![article_recommendation](https://user-images.githubusercontent.com/56243454/81346553-ceddf600-90fd-11ea-8bf2-29b9a8008ad9.png)

-Finally, the user will see the output on the website.
-The user will see:
+Finally, the user will see these outputs on the website:

 1- Title